HarmoWatch/ngx-redux-core/README.md

 > Don't forget to add the state as described in step 1

-#### 3. Create a action dispatcher
+#### 3. Create an action dispatcher

 To initiate a state change, a redux action must be dispatched.
-Let's assume there is a component called `TodoListComponent` that displays a button.
+Let's assume that there is a component called `TodoListComponent` that displays a button.
 Each time the button is clicked, the view calls the function `addTodo` and passes the todo, which shall be added to the list.

-All you have to do is decorate to the function with `@ReduxAction` and return the `TodoListItem` as a return value.
+All you have to do is decorate the function with `@ReduxAction` and return the `TodoListItem` as a return value.

 ```ts
 import { Component } from '@angular/core';